'Dancing With the Stars' Contestant Hospitalized, Forced to Leave Show

-'Dancing With the Stars' Contestant Jeannie Mai Hospitalized, Forced to Leave Show
+Jeannie Mai Hospitalized: 'Dancing With the Stars' Contestant, Forced to Leave Show After Epiglottitis Diagnosis

 "My doctors discovered a health concern with my throat which requires immediate attention and surgery," Mai revealed.
 "I am heartbroken that my DWTS journey has to end here.
 I have pushed myself to new limits physically and mentally, and I am so proud of how far we've come."